Shenmue: Shenmue II

 In Hong Kong, Ryo finds Master Xiuying Hong, but she refuses to help him, considering his quest for vengeance reckless.
 Ryo teams up with a gang leader, Wuying Ren, a free-spirited motorcyclist, Joy, and a street boy, Wong, to find Yuanda Zhu, who sent Ryo's father a letter warning him of Lan Di's intentions.

 Ryo and his allies locate Zhu in Kowloon Walled City, but are ambushed by the criminal Yellow Head organization and Zhu is kidnapped.
 Ryo rescues Zhu as Lan Di departs by helicopter.
 Zhu reveals that Lan Di killed Ryo's father because he believes Iwao killed his own father.
 Zhu also reveals that the mirrors will lead to the resurrection of the Qing Dynasty, the last imperial dynasty of China.
 Zhu advises Ryo to continue his search in the village of Bailu in Guilin, where Lan Di is also heading.

-In Guilin, Ryo meets a teenage girl, Shenhua Ling, whose family is connected to the legacy of the dragon and phoenix mirrors.
+There, Ryo meets a teenage girl, Shenhua Ling, whose family is connected to the legacy of the dragon and phoenix mirrors.
 She leads Ryo to a stone quarry on the village outskirts to meet her father, but discovers he is missing.